jveverka/java-17-examples/README.md

 *This project is __WIP__* !
 Stay tuned.

-This project aggregates examples of new Java and JVM features between versions 12 and 17 as well as practical java examples tailored for Java 17.
+This project aggregates examples of new Java and JVM features between versions 12 and 17 as well as practical java examples tailored for Java 17**.

+** JDK17 is not available yet.
+The latest available JDK14 is used until JDK17 is available.

 ### Environment setup
 Make sure following software is installed on your PC.